Idiopathic pulmonary fibrosis: Signs and symptoms

-Some of these features are due to chronic hypoxemia (oxygen deficiency in the blood), are not specific for IPF, and can occur in other pulmonary disorders.
-IPF should be considered in all patients with unexplained chronic exertional dyspnea who present with cough, inspiratory bibasilar crackles, or finger clubbing.
+Some of these features are due to chronic hypoxemia (oxygen deficiency in the blood), and are not specific for IPF, they can occur in other pulmonary disorders.
+IPF should be considered in all patients with unexplained chronic exertional dyspnea who present with cough, inspiratory bilateral basal crackles, or finger clubbing.

-Assessment of "velcro" crackles on lung auscultation is a practical way to improve the earlier diagnosis of IPF.
-Fine crackles are easily recognized by clinicians and are characteristic of IPF.
+Assessment of crackles on lung auscultation is a practical way to improve the earlier diagnosis of IPF.
+Fine crackles, also known as "velcro" crackles are easily recognized by clinicians and are characteristic of IPF.

 If bilateral fine crackles are present throughout the inspiratory time and are persisting after several deep breaths, and if remaining present on several occasions several weeks apart in a subject aged ≥60 years, this should raise the suspicion of IPF and lead to consideration of an HRCT scan of the chest which is more sensitive than a chest X-ray.
 As crackles are not specific for IPF, they must prompt a thorough diagnostic process.